DHTMLX/docs-suite/docs/grid/configuration.md

 console.log(summary); // { totalPopulation: 1000000, totalArea: 50000, density: 20.00 }
 ~~~

 You can also pass the `id` of a column to the method to get an object with the calculated values defined in the column's configuration together with the calculated values defined in the component's configuration.
-In the following example calculated values are used for rendering summary for a column:
+In the following example calculated values are used for rendering the summary for a column:

 ~~~jsx {17-19,21-23}
 const grid = new dhx.Grid("grid_container", {